holken1/deploying-r-on-cloud/shiny-on-ibm-cloud/README.md

 In this tutorial we will create a Kubernetes cluster and a container registry on IBM Cloud.
 We will build and push a demonstration Shiny application using Docker.
-We will then deploy the application to Kubernetes and exposed it to the Internet.
+We will then deploy the application to Kubernetes and expose it to the Internet.

 We will use a free account on IBM Cloud and a free Kubernetes cluster.
-A free cluster is aimed at evaluation and have certain limitations but we can still use it to host a few Shiny applications.
+A free cluster is aimed at evaluation and have certain limitations, but we can still use it to host a few Shiny applications.
 The main drawback is that the cluster will be deleted after a month.
 However, we are free to create a new one, and re-deploying the application is only a few commands.